nrwl/nx/docs/shared/guides/module-federation/faster-builds.md

 ```

 The above command is just an example.
 You'll need to use what make sense for your team and workspace.

+## Using buildable libs

+By using Module Federation you essentially split your application build process vertically.
+You can also split it horizontally by making some libraries buildable.

+We don't recommend making all libraries in your workspace buildable--it will make some things faster but many other things slower.
+But in some scenarios making a few large libraries at the bottom of your graph buildable can speed up your CI.

+Because Nx Cloud's Distributed Tasks Execution works with any task graph, having buildable libraries is handled automatically.
+If you have a buildable `components` library that all remotes depend on, Nx Cloud will build the library first before building the remotes.

+## Summary

+You could use Module Federation to implement microfrontends, but this guide showed how to use it to speed up your builds.

+Module Federation allows you to split a single build process into multiple processes which can run in parallel or even on multiple machines.
+The result of each build process can be cached independently.
+For this to work well in practice you need to have a build system supporting distributed computation caching and distributed tasks execution (e.g., Nx + Nx Cloud).

+When a developer runs say `nx serve host --devRemotes=cart`, they still run the whole application, but `shop` and `about` are served statically, from cache.
+As a result, the serve time and the time it takes to see the changes on the screen go down, often by an order of magnitude.

+When a CI machine runs say `nx build host --configuration=production`, the `shop`, `about` and `cart` remotes will either be build on separate machines or retrieved from cache.
+Once all of them are built, the build process for `host` will combine the file artifacts from all the remotes.
+Nx Cloud takes care of distributing the tasks and moving file artifacts across machines.
+As a result, the worst case scenario build time (when nothing is cached) goes from building all the code to building the largest remote, which is often an order of magnitude faster.